SSheldon/ssheldon.github.com/_posts/2014-11-28-interoperating-between-objective-c-and-rust.markdown

 If we want to interact with Objective-C from Rust, one of the first things we'll need to be able to do is call methods on Objective-C objects.
-For example, let's consider this example where we have an `NSString` pointer, `string`:
+Let's consider this example where we have an `NSString` pointer, `string`:

 ``` objc
 const char *c_string = [string UTF8String];